doobeh/pycon-talk-report/README.md

 Installation
 ============

+Create a virtualenv, activate it and install the requirements:

+    $ virtualenv venv
+    $ . venv/bin/activate
+    $ pip install -r requirements.txt

-Create a virtualenv, and install the requirements `pip install -r requirements.txt` and then copy `config-example.yaml` to `config.yaml` and fill in your private details and local filesystem location for saving the talks.
+Copy `config-example.yaml` to `config.yaml` and fill in your private details and the location where you'd like to save the talks to.